-You should write naturally not only your web content, but your Anchor text within your content too.
-Your links should sound naturally.
+You should write naturally not only your web content but your Anchor text within your content too.
+Your links should sound natural.
 If you incorporate your Anchor text without over-saturating, users will enjoy reading your pages and become your clients.

 Avoid placing the anchor text that sounds stilted and forced in your content as this is a bad signal to users and Google.
 Your anchor text needs to be perfectly natural in your sentences.